aurbac/workshop-aws-core-services/docs/getting-started-with-linux-on-amazon-ec2.md

 ## 2. Create an IAM Role for your EC2 instance

+We are going to create an IAM role and attach it to an instance during or after launch.
+With this we will have permissions for AWS Systems Manager to use Session Manager and have access to the Linux EC2 instance.

 2.1\.
 Open the IAM console at https://console.aws.amazon.com/iam/.

 2.2\.
 In the navigation pane, choose **Roles** and then choose **Create role**.